alexcu2718/fdf/README.md

 So we're talking a lot of random allocations which I suspect may be a big bottleneck.
 (I think arenas just might be the best option, simplicity and complexity trade off)

-Even though my project in it's current state is faster, I've got some experiments to try filtering before allocating Unfortunately, you have to have to allocate heap space for directories in stdlib (because they're necessary for the next call)
+Even though my project in it's current state is faster, I've got some experiments to try filtering before allocating.

+Unfortunately, you have to have to allocate heap space for directories in stdlib (because they're necessary for the next call)
 (The same would probably go here)